Jindiande/Jindiande.github.io/_pages/about.md

   - /about.html
 ---

-I am a final-year Ph.D. student at **Rutgers ECE Department**, advised by [Prof. Yuqian Zhang](https://sites.google.com/view/yuqianzhang).
-I also work closely with [Prof. Xin Bing](https://sites.coecis.cornell.edu/xinbing/) and was fortunate to visit [Prof. Qiaosheng Zhang](https://qiaoshengzhang.github.io/) at Shanghai AI Lab.
-Previously, I received my bachelor's degree from the **University of Electronic Science and Technology of China (UESTC).**
+I received my Ph.D. at **Rutgers ECE Department**, advised by [Prof. Yuqian Zhang](https://sites.google.com/view/yuqianzhang).
+I was fortunate to work with  [Prof. Xin Bing](https://sites.coecis.cornell.edu/xinbing/) at UofT and [Prof. Qiaosheng Zhang](https://qiaoshengzhang.github.io/) at Shanghai AI Lab.
+Previously, I received my bachelor's degree from the **University of Electronic Science and Technology of China (UESTC)** in Chengdu, China.

-My research focuses on the theoretical guarantees for statistical methods in machine learning and optimization problems.
+My research focuses on the theoretical guarantees for statistical methods in machine learning and (Non-convex) optimization problems.
 I am also interested in real-world applications of these methods.

 📄 [**Download My CV**](https://drive.google.com/file/d/1FNpe6eXEHq38c-zC1C-QMdqszaS8Iv_2/view?usp=drive_link)